pingcap/tidb-operator/en/benchmark-sysbench.md

 # TiDB in Kubernetes Sysbench Performance Test

 Since the release of [TiDB Operator GA](https://pingcap.com/blog/database-cluster-deployment-and-management-made-easy-with-kubernetes/), more users begin to deploy and manage the TiDB cluster in Kubernetes using TiDB Operator.
-In this report, an in-depth and comprehensive test of TiDB has been conducted on GKE, which offers insight into the influencing factors that affects the performance of TiDB in Kubernetes.
+In this report, an in-depth and comprehensive test of TiDB has been conducted on GKE, which offers insight into the influencing factors that affect the performance of TiDB in Kubernetes.

 ## Test purpose